gdelaossat/dotnet-maui-workshop/README.md

 ### Description
-This is the result of the exercices propossed by @JamesMontemagno in the .NET MAUI - Workshop Learn .NET MAUI - Full Course for Beginners | Build cross-platform apps in C# https://www.youtube.com/watch?v=DuNLR_NJv8U
+This is the result of the exercices proposed by @JamesMontemagno in the .NET MAUI - Workshop Learn .NET MAUI - Full Course for Beginners | Build cross-platform apps in C# https://www.youtube.com/watch?v=DuNLR_NJv8U